sunilitggu/disease_name_recognition_through_rnn/README.md

 # disease_name_recognition_through_rnn

-This directory contain code and data for disease mention recogntion in text through deep neural network and recurrent neural network.
+This directory contain code and data for "Recurrent neural network models for disease name recognition using domain invariant features".
+ACL-2016, Berlin, Germany, Aug-2016.

 Dataset used here is NCBI disease corpus which is publicly available at "http://www.ncbi.nlm.nih.gov/CBBresearch/Dogan/DISEASE/".
-The code used here is a modified version of the code provided by Matthieu Labeau in his work "Non-lexical neural architecture for fine-grained POS Tagging".

 binary_data: All input file for disease mention recognition
 class_data: All input file for disease mention recogntion with class